F A Q

 Our reviews come in two flavors: Full Reviews and Bitesize Reviews.

-Full Reviews include all details of our review of a cigar along with a summary of our likes, dislikes and recommendations.
-All pictures are full size and we include a fair amount of historical, background and even anecdotal information on the manufacturer.
+Full Reviews include all details of a cigar along with a summary of our likes, dislikes and recommendations.
+All pictures are full size and we include a fair amount of historical background and even anecdotal information on the manufacturer.
 The “Full Monte.”

 Bitesize Reviews are designed to offer a lighter version that can be digested in about 2 minutes.
 As busy cigar lovers and aficionados, sometimes we just need the “meat n’ taters” of the information without all the other stuff; however, we do include short tidbits about the manufacturer, a “Did you know” section for bitesize trivia and we include all our tasting notes.